boschresearch/image-render-automation/README.md

 ## License

-The `image-render-base` package is licenced under the Apache-2.0 license.
+The `image-render-automation` package is licenced under the Apache-2.0 license.
 See the [LICENSE](LICENSE.md) file for more details.